 - Sometimes a person is in disguise and the other character talks with him as if he is someone else.
 Since this is known by the audience, it adds to the humor of the dialogue.

-- In A Doll’s House, the audience knows Nora borrowed money forging her father’s signature and her husband is unaware.
-We also know Nora’s husband thinks of her as a doll and Nora is unaware.
+- In Ibsen's A Doll's House, the audience knows Nora borrowed money forging her father's signature and her husband is unaware.
+We also know Nora's husband thinks of her as a doll and Nora is unaware.

 - In Shakespeare's Macbeth, the audience knows that Macbeth acts loyal to Duncan while planning his murder.

 - In the TV show Smallville, Clark Kent comments that in the future he does not want to put on a suit and fly around but the audience knows he will.

 - In the movie There's Something About Mary, the audience knows that Ted is being interrogated about a murder but Ted thinks he is being arrested for picking up a hitchhiker.
 His words are funny because of his misunderstanding.

 - In the movie Toy Story, Buzz Lightyear thinks he is a real space ranger but the other toys and the audience knows that he is just a toy.

 - Hank Schrader in Breaking Bad is a DEA agent looking for crystal-meth producer "Heisenberg".
 We know that "Heisenberg" is Schrader's brother-in-law, Walter White, while Hank has no idea.